 Obesity is one of the major causes of several terminal diseases.
 Contrary to popular belief, not all fats are bad for human health.
 Fats are an essential part of the human diet.
 They are the source of fatty acids that perform various functions in the human body.
-These functions primarily include absorption of vitamins, energy storage for later use, and prostaglandin formation (lipids that help molecules communicate to each other).
+These functions primarily include absorption of vitamins, energy storage for later use, and prostaglandin formation (lipids that help molecules communicate with each other).
 The chemical composition of fats comprises a three-carbon molecule called glycerol connected to the hydrocarbon chains at all three positions, collectively known as triglycerides.
 The nutrition chart of any food item generally categorizes fats as saturated, monounsaturated, and polyunsaturated.
-The fundamental difference among these types is the number of doubly-bonded carbon atoms present in the hydrocarbon chain attached to the glycerol molecule.
-The saturated fats have no doubly-bonded carbon atoms present in their molecular structure, and therefore, they are closely packed and have a rigid structure at room temperature.
-The monounsaturated fats include only one doubly-bonded pair of carbon atoms present in the hydrocarbon chains, whereas the polyunsaturated fats contain two or more pairs of doubly-bonded carbon atoms present in their structure.
+The fundamental difference among these types is the number of carbon-carbon double bonds present in the hydrocarbon chain attached to the glycerol molecule.
+The saturated fats have no carbon-carbon double bond present in their molecular structure, and therefore, they are closely packed and have a rigid structure at room temperature.
+The monounsaturated fats include only one pair of carbon-carbon double bonds present in the hydrocarbon chains, whereas the polyunsaturated fats contain two or more pairs of carbon-carbon double bonds present in their structure.

-Many people consider choosing a healthy diet as a sacrifice of cutting back extra carbohydrates and fats in their diet.
-Sometimes, these health concerns may deprive a person of the essential nutrients of many food products.
 Walnut is one of the many food items that are known to have healthy polyunsaturated fatty acids in them.
 A walnut is the nut of any tree of the genus Juglans.
 In particular, the edible part of a walnut tree is the seed of a drupe (outer hard shelling), and thus it’s not a true botanical nut.
 There are several ways in which walnuts add flavor, crunch, and aroma to several dishes from main course appetizers to healthy desserts.
 Unlike many other nuts that are rich in monounsaturated fats, walnuts are mainly composed of polyunsaturated fatty acids (around 72%).
 In particular, walnut oil contains 58% linoleic acid and 14% alpha-linoleic acid, it also contains oleic acid (a monounsaturated fatty acid) as 13% of total fat content.
-Several analyses done on the health effects of walnuts show that diets enriched with walnuts led to lower total and LDL (“bad”) cholesterol when compared with other diets.
+Several analyses done on the health effects of walnuts show that diets enriched with walnuts led to lower total cholesterol and LDL (“bad”) cholesterol when compared with other diets.
 Many non-conclusive but supportive studies also show that eating 1.5 ounces (43 g) per day of walnuts, as part of a low saturated fat and low cholesterol diet and not resulting in increased caloric intake, may reduce the risk of coronary heart disease.

 2. Flax Seeds or Flax Oil